ExpressionEngine/ExpressionEngine-User-Guide/source/development/guidelines/general.rst

-Constants follow the same guidelines as do variables, except constants should always be fully uppercase. *Always use ExpressionEngine constants when appropriate, i.e. SLASH, LD, RD, PATH\_CACHE, etc.*
+Constants follow the same guidelines as do variables, except constants should always be fully uppercase. *Always use ExpressionEngine constants when appropriate, i.e. LD, RD, PATH\_CACHE, etc.*

 INCORRECT::